informatics-isi-edu/ermrestjs/docs/user-docs/handlebars.md

 ## Block Helpers

 Block helpers make it possible to define custom iterators and other functionality that can invoke the passed block with a new context.
-These helpers are very similar to functions that we have in mustache.
+These helpers are very similar to functions that we have in Mustache.

 ```
 {{#HELPER_NAME}}